bmoore117/fileserver/README.md

 # fileserver
-A simple Spring Boot application that serves static files from its current working directory, while logging requests for visibility
+A simple Spring Boot application that serves static files from its current working directory, while logging requests for visibility.
+Files are available at http://localhost:8080/file/<your file>